oleksandrCod/karpiuk_test_task_for_clearSolutions/README.md

-Aplication runs on port 8080.
-I also add postman package with predefine requests.
-To run test use comand 'mvn clean package'.
+The application runs on port 8080.
+I also added postman package with predefined requests, you can find it in resources package.
+To run the test use the command `mvn clean package`.
+Application uses an in-memory DB.
+If you want to connect go to the link http://localhost:8080/h2-console.
+Specify the url as: `jdbc:h2:mem:testdb` and `password` for the password.